TonybynMp4/YFlop/README.md

 # YFlop
-X (formerly twitter) -like app for sharing photos and videos.
+X (formerly twitter) -like app for sharing photos and videos and your awful takes about React Server Components.